ivanceras/rust-vim-setup/README.md

 set mouse=a
 ```

-Additionally by default, you can use the arrow keys to navigate the cursor.
+Additionally, you can use arrow keys to move the cursor around.
-However, If you are really serious about using vi and want to maximize your `vi` skills, you should minimize the use of the arrow keys or the mouse.
+However, if you are really serious about using `vi` and want to maximize your `vi` skills, you should minimize the use of the arrow keys or the mouse.

 ![Using Mouse](https://raw.githubusercontent.com/ivanceras/rust-vim-setup/master/using-mouse.gif)